A Small Cap is the Star performer

 Get access to our best stocks to buy now.
 14 days free.
 No credit card required just enter your email and you're away.

 Well, who doesn't love salmon!
 It's up nearly 7% and is ticking along.
 It has a historic dividend yield of 4.5% (again better than any bank deposit) that's paid in March and September.
 I'll look forward to reading Under the Radar's analysis on it after they report to the ASX later this month (in the period all the analysts call reporting season).
 I'm happy with this ASX stock too and don't plan to do anything at this point in terms of buying or selling more of this ASX small cap

 Panoramic Resources (PAN): Small Cap Miner

-This has been a roller coaster hasn't it!
-Quite soon after I bought it it was under a take over offer and it's shares raced up from 30C to over 40c.
-Our share analysts all said take profits/sell, but I didn't think it was worth it because I'd only bought $1,000 worth (3,000 shares) and by the time I paid tax I didn't think it was worth the pain. hmmm.
-Clearly I should have followed Under the Radar's share advice at that time and just taken the profits!
+This has been a roller coaster, hasn't it!
+Quite soon after I bought it it was under a takeover offer and it's shares raced up from 30C to over 40c.
+Our share analysts all said to take profits/sell, but I didn't think it was worth it because I'd only bought $1,000 worth (3,000 shares) and by the time I paid tax I didn't think it was worth the pain. hmmm.
+Clearly, I should have followed Under the Radar's share advice at that time and just taken the profits!